ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Paging.md

 ### Copy-On-Write
 When calling ```fork```, the OS can use **copy-on-write (COW)** to create a shared mapping of the parent pages in the child address space instead of copying the page table.
 The child will have reduced permissions, so a child doing a write will cause a protection fault, which will copy the page and resume the child process.
 This protection fault will trap for every page that is written to, so if the child process tries to write to every page, this would actually be slower.

+### Thrashing
+If you run out of memory, you end up trashing pages directly after bringing them into memory.
+This is called thrashing, where most of your time is spent in page faults.
+The solution is often to start randomly killing processes using the most memory.